leonasting/Helpful-Script/Setting Up Jupyter Notebook in SJSU HPC.md

 # Connection to SJSU server

-If you are in SJSU campus you dont need VPN to connect to server otherwise.
+If you are present inside SJSU campus like library or engineering building you can skip this step.
-You need VPN access use sjsu vpn anyconnect.
+You need VPN(cisco anyconnect) to sjsu servers.

+- Cisco AnyConnect Secure Mobility Client
+- Url : vpn.sjsu.edu
+- Group : Student-SSO

 Check for Student Sign on
 # Connect to HPC
 shell connect command